gotgit/gotgit/en.rst

 13.1      Eggs in different baskets               [203]
 =======================================================

 Don't put eggs in one basket.
-Multiple baskets for git are like `git clone`.
+Create multiple baskets for your repository using `git clone`.

   .. figure:: images/en/fig-13-01-git-clone-pull-push.png
      :scale: 100